 Breakfast, Lunch, Dinner |

 The second day of the Manaslu Circuit Trek starts with breakfast.
-After breakfast, we prepare to trek to Jagat.
-First, we trek along the Budhi Gandaki River’s bank and ascend through Sal’s dense forests.
-The trail then takes us to Tatopani, which houses natural hot water springs.
-You can take a dip in the springs if you like.
-Then, we continue the trek on Budhi Gandaki’s banks again to reach Jagat.
-Overnight in Jagat.
+After breakfast, we will prepare to trek to Jagat.
+First, we will trek along the Budhi Gandaki River’s bank and ascend through Sal’s dense forests and quiet villages like Lower Khorlabeshi.
+Continuing on the walk, we’ll reach Tatopani, known for its natural hot springs.
+Here, we can stop for a brief time to relax our tired bodies in the warm water.

 Day 3